What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 My blog post on why balance is important should give an idea of my views on how “bad” is defined in the eyes of Yin & Yang:

 At some point, we all meet bad people who seem unafraid of causing us harm and/or taking advantage of us.
-They can appear at any point in time and can be anyone – from your childhood well into your retirement, and they can be from acquaintances, your family, and even your spouse.
-Regardless of when and who we meet, we always go “Why the **** do we have to meet them?”
+They can appear at any point in time and be anyone – from your childhood well into your retirement, and they can be from acquaintances, family, and even your spouse.
+Regardless of when and who we meet, we always go, “Why the **** do we have to meet them?”

 These parasites usually appear when we are undergoing a negative Elemental Phase and a negative Elemental Phase can occur at any point.
 Some of us are born into a negative Elemental Phase whereas others can encounter one only in their 30s to 40s, or even later.
 If it’s just an Annual Phase (流年), sure, these antagonists will be long gone when the year passes, but if one is undergoing a 10-Year Phase (大运), these people will crop up more often than not and they’ll be a persistent theme throughout the negative 10-Year Phase.